collapsed-stacks/startups/questions/8149/mobile-app-help.md

 - tagged: `startup-costs`, `funding`
 - score: 0

-<p>I am creating app that I hope one day will be home to a few thousand or more users!
-I think it is a pretty good idea and the people I have spoke with said that is something they would love to use. </p>
+I am creating app that I hope one day will be home to a few thousand or more users!
+I think it is a pretty good idea and the people I have spoke with said that is something they would love to use.

-<p>I am the only developer working on it and my knowledge of programming is still minimal as I teach myself as I go but am in need of some extra help.
+I am the only developer working on it and my knowledge of programming is still minimal as I teach myself as I go but am in need of some extra help.
 The issue i'm running into are my funds.
-I was curious to see if anybody knows of a place where people are willing to help for free and get a chunk of equity out of the company one it is formed.</p>
+I was curious to see if anybody knows of a place where people are willing to help for free and get a chunk of equity out of the company one it is formed.

-<p>I realize that it is a risk for them but eventually it could pay off.
+I realize that it is a risk for them but eventually it could pay off.
 I know a lot of people do not want to take a risk such as that and waste their time but it is something I am struggling with.
 I know a lot of people are eager to join the next big startup but since none of my buddies are majoring in CS or have any knowledge of programming i'm a bit stuck.
-Any suggestions/advice? </p>
+Any suggestions/advice?

 ## Answer 8161